-What period product is best for me?
+What period products are right for me?

-Pads or tampons?
+Period pads or tampons?
 What is a menstrual cup?
 What about reusable period pants or pads?
 Time to learn what feminine hygiene product is right for you…

 Choosing the best feminine hygiene product for you can be difficult, especially if you’re starting your period for the first time.
 There are so many options to choose from, with different shapes, sizes and absorbency levels to wrap your head around.
 We’ve put together the ultimate guide to help you learn more about the period products currently available, so you can make the best choice for you.